-Common "home-made" sclerofoams loose their effectivity with increasing vein diameters.
-The foam will float on blood, distribute in uncontrolled patterns, require several injection sessions and thus sclerotherapy is inferior to thermal occlusion.
+Common homemade sclerofoams lose their effectiveness as the vein diameter increases.
+The foam will float on blood, distributing in uncontrolled patterns, requiring several injection sessions.
+Thus, sclerotherapy is inferior to thermal occlusion.
 We showed this correlation in 2005 in a small (and soon abandoned) series of cases which had laser treatment of a 10 cm GSV junction segment combined with GSV microfoam below.
 Yes, it is time saving - but at clearly inferior rates of primary and long-term success.

-As far as data are known from the newly approved "Varithena" microfoam (BTG), this modality does not solve the problem of low foam viscosity, short half-life and suboptimal clinical effects.
+As far as data is known from the newly approved ‘Varithena’ microfoam (BTG), this method does not solve the problem of low foam viscosity, short half-life and suboptimal clinical effects.

-Currently we develop a totally different sclerofoam with a variable viscosity for clinical use in saphenous veins with a very long half-life but rapid disintegration when exeeding junction levels.
+Currently we are developing a completely different sclerofoam with a variable viscosity for clinical use in saphenous veins with a very long half-life but rapid disintegration when exceeding junction levels.
 The difference is based on physical (not chemical) aspects.
-Due to this main feature, clinical application was feasible in a few selected cases, indicating effectivity levels equal to radiofrequency.
+Due to this main feature, clinical application was feasible in a few selected cases, indicating effectiveness levels equal to radiofrequency.

 A controlled clinical multicenter study started in 2016.